Food Donation to Families in Venezuela

-In November 2016, F. Garcia Wholesale and Export, Inc Florida made a food donation to families in Venezuela.
+In November 2016, a food donation to families in Venezuela was made by F. Garcia Wholesale & Export.
 The company officially recognizes this donation publicly and provides the full facts and circumstances that led to the family owned and operated business making this food donation to the people of Venezuela.

 On September 10th, 2016 Mr. Vitto Campuzano, Vice President of F. Garcia Wholesale and Export, Inc Florida attended a conference in Miami by the Institute of Trading and Portfolio Management.
 After the conference, certain invitees attended a VIP lunch with the Institutes Managing Partner Mr. Anton Kreil.
 The group that was present at lunch totaled 10 individuals seeking to progress their abilities of trading financial markets.
 They spent the afternoon discussing different topics about the financial markets, business, and life in general.

 Much of the discussion over lunch revolved around Emerging Markets (EM) and how to navigate exposure to them.
 Eventually, Venezuela came up as a topic of discussion and Mr. Campuzano began explaining to the group and to Mr. Kreil about the influx of Venezuelans arriving to Miami in the past two years due to the political instabilities and human rights injustices happening in their country.
 With such a quick and powerful injection of newly arrived middle-upper-class Venezuelans into the local Miami population, F. Garcia Wholesale and Export had witnessed firsthand the growth opportunities they had brought with them.